 - L2TP (Layer 2 Tunneling Protocol), passthrough

 Tunnel protocol for transferring the security layer (layer 2) of the OSI model between two networks

-WireGuard uses the latest particularly powerful cryptographic algorithms, such as the Noise Protocol Framework, Curve25519, ChaCha20, Poly1305, BLAKE2, SipHash24 or HKDF.
+WireGuard uses the latest, particularly powerful cryptographic algorithms, e.g. the Noise Protocol Framework, Curve25519, ChaCha20, Poly1305, BLAKE2, SipHash24 or HKDF.
 WireGuard gets a further performance boost from the fact that the software runs as a Linux kernel module on the server side.
 WireGuard uses only public keys for identification and encryption and can therefore do without a certificate infrastructure.